LoginRadius/engineering-portal/content/blog/angular-state-management-with-ngxs/index.md

 export class TodoState {}
 ```
 #### 4. Select
-Selects are functions that slice a specific portion of state from the global state container i.e. to get the data from specific global state whenever you want to use.
+Selects are functions that slice a specific portion of the state from the global state container i.e. to get the data from the specific global state whenever you want to use.
 ```typescript
   @Select(TodoState) todoList$: Observable<ITodo>;
 ```